EGTZ2023/ITWS2110_gutiee2/Lab6/README.md

 3) Is there a better way to determine which button was pressed?

-Yes.
-Instead of multiple button names, all buttons could share the same name (e.g., "operation") with different values ("add", "subtract", etc.).
+Yes, instead of multiple button names, all buttons could share the same name (ex: "operation") with different values ("add", "subtract", etc.).
 Then, PHP can read $_POST["operation"] directly and use a switch statement or mapping to instantiate the correct class.
 This approach is cleaner and scales better with more operations.